 - Accelerate restoration of Public Lands.
 In the U.S., a significant proportion of the nation’s natural areas lie within federal or state control and hold a significant opportunity to restore, reforest or manage for increased biosequestration.
 Among other efforts, DDCF supports work to accelerate the pace of restoration and reforestation on the National Forest System.

-- Action in the US by States and other subnational polities: DDCF seeks to enable and accelerate efforts by states and communities to integrate national climate solutions into their climate strategies, including the development of policies, programs and incentives that prompt deployment of natural climate solutions in the forestry and agricultural sectors.
-On this front, DDCF supports the U.S. Climate Alliance’s Natural and Working Lands Initiative and Challenge.
+- Action in the U.S. by States and Other Subnational Polities.
+DDCF seeks to enable and accelerate efforts by states and communities to integrate national climate solutions into their climate strategies, including the development of policies, programs and incentives that prompt deployment of natural climate solutions in the forestry and agricultural sectors.
+On this front, DDCF supports the U.S. Climate Alliance’s Natural and Working Lands Challenge.

 - Innovative Finance, Markets and Investment.
 The power of market-driven approaches and new sustainable business models that spark a restoration economy are important drivers for increasing investment in natural climate solutions.
 To build momentum in this area, DDCF supports efforts that create alignment between market forces, incentives for carbon sequestration and other co-benefits, and new investment vehicles for attracting private capital.
 For example, DDCF supported the World Resources Institute to conduct a global survey of viable restoration business models and develop the business case for natural climate solutions investments.